Why Small Banks Are Expanding Despite Branch Closure Trend

 Community is everything to us.
 Here at CheckAlt, we are proud of the personal connections we have made with the 600-plus financial institutions we serve.
 We know that in today's economy, our clients and their customers value personal connection.
 And personal connection builds trust.

 A branch location’s arteries are built on item processing and check capture.
 Prior to a CheckAlt client opening a new branch, CheckAlt provides dedicated support, training the branch team on using our Branch Capture interface.
-CheckAlt's Branch Capture helping banks scan not only checks but additional bank documents like deposit slips.
+CheckAlt's Branch Capture is helping banks scan not only checks but additional bank documents like deposit slips.

 We also support clients in opening a new branch by connecting the branch to our long-term archive site, which allows users to quickly access check images and customer statements.
 For all, we provide user manuals and quick guides—including guides on scanner maintenance.